secnnet/AWS/Secure Lambda Ingest/README.md

    index=<your_index_name>
    ```
 2. Confirm logs are appearing from your Lambda function.
-3. If data doesn’t appear, check:
+3. If data doesn't appear, check:
    * HEC token validity.
    * Network permissions or firewall rules.
    * Lambda logs for timeout or API errors.